artcuddy/project4-cocktail-nerd/README.md

 Milestones were used to create sprints.
 There were 3 sprints each dated appropriately.
 User Stories were completed based on the current sprint in progress.
 Each sprint was completed on time.

+3 enhancement features were not completed and left as [Future Features](#future-features) for further development.

 The Github issues were not just used to record User Stories but also used to record any bug fixes or updates to the codebase as well.